ericdSG/python-package/README.md

 pip install -e .
 ```

-## Packaging
+## How packaging works

-Tested with `pip=22.2.2` and `setuptools=59.8.0`.
+:warning: Tested with `pip=22.2.2` and `setuptools=59.8.0`.
 Note that using
-`pyproject.toml` instead of `setup.py` and `setup.cfg` is a recent change in
+`pyproject.toml` instead of `setup.py` and `setup.cfg` is a recent change as of
-summer 2022.
+summer 2022, so there is a lot of outdated information out there.

-There are many ways to package Python projects, but the simplest and oldest way
+There are many ways to package Python projects, such as using Flit or Hatch,
-is using `pip`/`setuptools`.
-At the time of writing, conda does not yet support
+but the simplest and oldest way is using pip + setuptools.
+At the time of
-installing in editable mode (but you can still install into a conda
+writing, conda does not yet support installing in editable mode (but you can
-environment).
+still install a repo into a conda environment using `pip`).

-`setuptools` requires:
+setuptools requires:
 - `pyproject.toml`: Recently adopted configration file standard (see
 [PEP 621](https://peps.python.org/pep-0621/).)
 - `src/your_project_name/` directory containing all of your project source